Good effective writing isn’t easy. If you want to improve your writing, here are some things you should do.

 Get rid of filler words and phrases

 Writing is different from speaking.
-And all the loose jargon and slang you use, as well as any number of adjectives and adverbs, clutters up writing (e.g., absolutely, actually, as a matter of fact, basically, essentially, literally).
+And all the loose jargon and slang you use in speaking, as well as any number of adjectives and adverbs, clutters up writing (e.g., absolutely, actually, as a matter of fact, basically, essentially, literally).
 Effective writing means efficient writing.